 There were two lymphoproliferative malignancies; one case of non-Hodgkin's lymphoma which required chemotherapy, and one case of mycosis fungoides which regressed spontaneously upon discontinuation of cyclosporine.
 There were four cases of benign lymphocytic infiltration: 3 regressed spontaneously upon discontinuation of cyclosporine, while the fourth regressed despite continuation of the drug.
 The remainder of the malignancies, 13 cases (0.9%), involved various organs.

-Hypertension: Cyclosporine is the active ingredient of Gengraf® (cyclosporine capsules, USP [MODIFIED]).
-Hypertension is a common side effect of cyclosporine therapy which may persist (see ADVERSE REACTIONS and DOSAGE AND ADMINISTRATION for monitoring recommendations).
-Mild or moderate hypertension is encountered more frequently than severe hypertension and the incidence decreases over time.
-In recipients of kidney, liver, and heart allografts treated with cyclosporine, antihypertensive therapy may be required (see Special Monitoring of Rheumatoid Arthritis and Psoriasis Patients).
-However, since cyclosporine may cause hyperkalemia, potassium-sparing diuretics should not be used.
-While calcium antagonists can be effective agents in treating cyclosporine-associated hypertension, they can interfere with cyclosporine metabolism (see PRECAUTIONS: DRUG INTERACTIONS).
+Cyclosporine is the active ingredient of Gengraf® Capsules (cyclosporine capsules, USP [MODIFIED]).
+Hypertension is a common side effect of cyclosporine therapy which may persist.
+(See ADVERSE REACTIONS and DOSAGE AND ADMINISTRATION for monitoring recommendations) Mild or moderate hypertension is encountered more frequently than severe hypertension and the incidence decreases over time.
+In recipients of kidney, liver, and heart allografts treated with cyclosporine, antihypertensive therapy may be required.
+(See Special Monitoring of Rheumatoid Arthritis and Psoriasis Patients) However, since cyclosporine may cause hyperkalemia, potassium-sparing diuretics should not be used.
+While calcium antagonists can be effective agents in treating cyclosporine-associated hypertension, they can interfere with cyclosporine metabolism.
+(See DRUG INTERACTIONS)

-In patients who are receiving cyclosporine, the dose of Gengraf® should be decreased by 25%-50% if hypertension occurs.
+In patients who are receiving cyclosporine, the dose of Gengraf® should be decreased by 25% to 50% if hypertension occurs.
 If hypertension persists, the dose of Gengraf® should be further reduced or blood pressure should be controlled with antihypertensive agents.
 In most cases, blood pressure has returned to baseline when cyclosporine was discontinued.

 In placebo-controlled trials of rheumatoid arthritis patients, systolic hypertension (defined as an occurrence of two systolic blood pressure readings > 140 mmHg) and diastolic hypertension (defined as two diastolic blood pressure readings > 90 mmHg) occurred in 33% and 19% of patients treated with cyclosporine, respectively.
 The corresponding placebo rates were 22% and 8%.